kengraf/UNH-IT718/Lab6-Database-Session/README.md

 > [!NOTE]
 > This lab only needs to be completed using AWS.

+> [!IMPORTANT]
+> Instructions are provided for AWS, Azure, and GCP.
+Pick only one for your lab report.

 You will deploy an AWS Lambda function written in python (code provided).
 The function takes two http get requests:
 - /new?email=testmail.com